Diameter Bounds for Friends-and-Strangers Graphs: Introduction

 More generally, sliding puzzles can be defined on arbitrary $n$-vertex graphs $Y$ by placing $n-1$ tiles on distinct vertices, with one vertex left unoccupied.
 A single move consists of moving a tile from its current location to an adjacent unoccupied location.
 The movement graph over configurations of the tiles is then given by $\FS(\Star_n, Y)$ where the tiles correspond to the leaves of the star graph and the center of the star corresponds to the ``hole'' representing the unoccupied position.
 Solving the puzzle corresponds to reaching a target configuration through a sequence of legal moves.
 Connectivity in $\FS(\Star_n, Y)$, i.e., \cref{question:oneone}, is akin to asking whether the puzzle is solvable from a given starting configuration. \cref{question:onetwo}, on the other hand, asks how quickly the puzzle can be solved.
 In other words, given that the target configuration is reachable, how many steps are needed to reach it?

 Connectivity in $\FS(\Star_n, Y)$ has been extensively studied starting with the work of Wilson~\cite{wilson1974graph} and is well understood.
-However, prior to our work, no general bounds were known for the diameter of connected components in the graph.
-The main contribution of this work is to show that sliding puzzles with $n$ tiles, whenever solvable, can be solved in $\poly(n)$ steps.
-We also show how to generalize these results to other families of friends-and-strangers graphs.
+Additionally, general bounds for the diameter of connected components in this graph were proven by Kornhauser, Miller, and Spirakis \cite{715921}.
+The main contribution of this work is to use the latter result to prove diameter bounds for other families of friends-and-strangers graphs.

 Before we elaborate on our results, we describe previous work on friends-and-strangers graphs and related problems.